jesus-salas-j/jesus-salas-j.github.io/index.md

 ### Bounded context

 Is is one of the most missunderstood concepts in DDD.
-You will find many reading that explain it in different ways so it is easy to make of it a wrong idea.
+You will find many reading that explain it in different ways and as it is an abstract term it is difficult to understand so it is easy to make a wrong idea of what it exactly means.
 It is a conceptual boundary when a model can be applied, it provides a context for a specific ubiquous language that is spoken by the team and expressed in its carefully designed software model.
+It is not necessary that a subdomain has a single bounded context, although it is the desired scenario.
+A subdomain that contains multiple bounded contexts can lead (although not strictly necessary) to duplication in processes and/or software.
+In this scenario things that are conceptually the same are being called and understood in different ways, that is why some processes and software solutions can be performing the same things with different names.
+In this situation can also exist a confusing language.
+Different words and expressions are being used for the same concepts so this situation difficulties the communication through the company.
+On the other hand we could find a single bounded context used for several subdomains.
+This situation leads to excessive generalism.
+It is the opposite of the previous scenario, same vocabulary is being used for different things and employees are not able no differenciate in which context they are using them.

 ### Domain model

 It is a model used in a single bounded context.
 It must be never a huge model for the whole business, it must be the opposite, a relative small and specific well crafted model only useful for a single bounded context.
 It needs to reflect perfectly the concepts and behaviours provided by the bounded context in where it will be applied.
+This generalism leads in a natural way to build a too complex model since it is required to support all scenarios.
+This complex model leads to difficulties to scale our systems since they are too big.